gwdevhub/GWToolboxpp/docs/index.md

 layout: default
 ---

-> IMPORTANT: Toolbox is currently broken and will crash your game, we are working on an update, stay tuned.

 > Note: we released a new launcher, you can download it [here](https://github.com/HasKha/GWToolboxpp/releases/download/2.12_Release/GWToolbox.exe).
 The new launcher will update the dll automatically.

 # What is GWToolbox++?